Murder of Mackenzie Cowell: Christopher Scott Wilson

 In December, the Cowell task force made a second arrest.
-Wilson's friend Tessa M. Schuyleman was accused of—but never charged with—helping Wilson to conceal the crime.
+Wilson's friend Tessa M. Schuyleman was accused of— but never charged with— helping Wilson to conceal the crime.
 She was instead charged with obstruction of justice for an unrelated case.
 Detectives claimed that many photos were found on Wilson's computer of Schuyleman "posing as a dead person" on the spot in Wilson's apartment where Cowell's blood was found.
 Schuyleman claims she had no knowledge of the blood stain and that Wilson had told her to pose there.

 Court proceedings and aftermath

 Prosecutors upgraded Wilson's charge from second-degree to first-degree murder in April 2011, stating that his actions constituted premeditation.
-If convicted, he faced a sentence of 20 to 26 years in prison.
+If convicted, he faced a sentence of 20 to 26years in prison.
 Before the trial began, Wilson rejected a plea deal in which he would have received a prison sentence of about six and a half years in exchange for pleading guilty to first-degree manslaughter.

 Wilson's defense team was led by John Henry Browne, a prominent Seattle attorney who had previously represented high-profile defendants such as Ted Bundy and Colton Harris Moore.
 Browne intended to argue that Cowell's blood had been planted in Wilson's apartment.
 According to Browne, more blood should have been found at the apartment, given the violent nature of Cowell's death.
 The presiding judge ruled that the defense would be allowed to present evidence implicating Cuevas and Cerros as the killers.
 The judge also ruled that the prosecution would not be allowed to bring up Wilson's work history at area funeral homes, his tattoo of Hannibal Lecter, or his online activity on DeviantArt and on serial killer forums.

 After jury selection for the trial had begun, Wilson accepted a new plea deal.
 He pleaded guilty to the first-degree manslaughter of Mackenzie Cowell, as well as first-degree robbery for taking her cell phone and second-degree assault for an unrelated case.
-He was sentenced to 14 years and 3 months in prison.
+He was sentenced to 14years and 3months in prison.
 Wilson would later maintain his innocence, stating that he only pleaded guilty because he did not believe he would receive a fair trial.
-According to Wilson, around 80% of juror candidates answered questionnaires stating either that they believed Wilson was guilty or that they had knowledge of evidence which was ordered to be suppressed at trial.

 Wilson later filed a motion to withdraw his guilty plea, but the motion was rejected by the Washington Court of Appeals.

-He was freed from Monroe Correctional Center on December 11, 2023.
+Wilson was freed from Monroe Correctional Center on December11, 2023.